gdamore/dcell/demos/tutorial.md

 _Dcell_'s interface is fairly low-level.
-While it provides a reasonably portable way of dealing with all the usual terminal features, it may be easier to utilize a higher level framework.
+While it provides a reasonably portable way of dealing with all the usual terminal features, it may be easier to utilize a higher-level framework.
 A number of such frameworks are listed on the _Dcell_ main [README](README.md).

 This tutorial provides the details of _Dcell_, and is appropriate for developers